GLab/glab.github.io/manuals/user/cli.md

 ## API tutorials

-The [developer's manual](/manuals/dev) contains tutorials about the usage of the API
+The [advanced user's manual](/manuals/dev) contains tutorials about the usage of the API